Trousseau-io/docs.trousseau.io/docs/trousseau/deployment.md

 ```

 !!! warning
-    * requested the quotes to avoid partial writings of the configuration with Vault
+    * the quotes are required to avoid partial writings of the configuration with Vault
     * the ```kubernetes_host``` might return ```https://127.0.0.1:6443``` resulting to a failure when Vault will dialback to the Kubernetes cluster to do an API call for the ```tokenreviews```.
 Export manually the external IP/FQDN Kubernetes API endpoint (like ```export K8S_HOST=https://FQDN:6443```).
     * the ```issuer``` could be different than ```https://kubernetes.default.svc.cluster.local``` when a Kubernetes cluster was set up with a custom ```service-account-issuer``` (see [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection)).
     The discovery can be done following this [HashiCorp article](https://www.vaultproject.io/docs/auth/kubernetes#discovering-the-service-account-issuer).